The aim of the 2017 conference is two-fold:

 Wendell Wallach is senior advisor to The Hastings Center.
 He is also a scholar, consultant, and author at Yale University's Interdisciplinary Center for Bioethics, where he has chaired Technology and Ethics studies for the past twelve years.
 His latest book, a primer on emerging technologies, is entitled, A Dangerous Master: How to keep technology from slipping beyond our control.
 In addition, he co-authored (with Colin Allen) Moral Machines: Teaching Robots Right From Wrong, which mapped the then new field of enquiry variously called machine ethics, machine morality, computational morality, or friendly AI.
 He received the World Technology Award for Ethics in 2014 and for Journalism and Media in 2015, as well as a Fulbright Research Chair at the University of Ottawa in 2015-2016.
 The World Economic Forum appointed Mr. Wallach co-chair of its Global Future Council on Technology, Values, and Policy for the 2016-2018 term.

-11.40 Industry member on benefits of sponsoring a CDT student
+11.05 Walt Aldred on benefits to industry of sponsoring a CDT student

 19.00 Conference Dinner, the Scottish Café & Restaurant, Scottish National Gallery - After Dinner Speaker, Josh Valman